 Small Changes Can Revolutionise Your Waste Stream

 It’s easy to feel powerless in the face of such disturbing facts.
 But the good news is, even small changes can have a huge impact.
-The pandemic has caused a huge strain on many businesses over the last 18+ months.
-But that shouldn’t be an excuse to carry on with business as usual.
-Businesses need to focus on how to improve circularity within their operations.
+Businesses should focus on how to improve circularity within their operations.
 An easy place to start is within your waste management system.
 By focusing on the 3 Rs of waste management, you can dramatically reduce or even eliminate a large proportion of the waste you generate in line with Circular Economy principles.
 It’s good news for the environment, and it also makes good business sense.

 The Circular Economy & Waste Management